chadrick-kwag/segmentation_labeling_tool/README.md

 ![output file sample](/docs/output_screenshot.png)

-## Requirements
+## Developent Environment
-- python3 (developed with python3.6.5)
+It is recommended to follow the this development environment as much as possible.

+- Ubuntu 18.04.1 LTS
+- python3(3.6.5)
-- Web Browser(Firefox recommended since it was developed with it.
-Developed with Firefox 62.0 64-bit)
+- Firefox 62.0 64-bit

-## Getting Started
+## Caution

 Please note that in order to reduce development time, this django project may not have followed the best practices.
 For instance, the current version does not use any databases and no dataset management is implemented.
 Also, there are a lot of bugs lurking around.

+## Getting Started

 ### 1. prepare python virtual environment and install necessary packages